EddieJosef/Eid-s-website/README.md

 If you would like to get in touch with me, please feel free to reach out via email at [edjosef96@gmail.com](mailto:edjosef96@gmail.com).

-## License

-This project is solely for demonstration purposes and does not have a specific license.

-## Acknowledgements

-I would like to acknowledge the use of the Bootstrap framework and Font Awesome icons in the development of this Portfolio/CV website.